hushrilab/flag_teaching_demo_face-flags/README.md

 Publish any String into `/next_country` topic will switch the screen to the next country from either a face or a flag:

 #### `rostopic pub /next_country std_msgs/String "data: ''"`

+Publish string "correct" into `/audio` topic will play an audio confirming the correctness of the answer and reiterate the name of the country of the flag shown on the screen:

+#### `rostopic pub audio std_msgs/String "data: 'correct ''"`

+Publish string "incorrect" into `/audio` topic will play an audio stating the incorrectness of the answer and reveal the name of the country of the flag shown on the screen:

+#### `rostopic pub audio std_msgs/String "data: 'incorrect ''"`

+Publish string "intro" into `/audio` topic will play an introduction to the game audio:

+#### `rostopic pub audio std_msgs/String "data: 'intro''"`

+Publish string "ask" into `/audio` topic will play an audio asking for someone to shout out an answer:

+#### `rostopic pub audio std_msgs/String "data: 'ask ''"`

+Publish string "end" into `/audio` topic will play an audio concluding the game:

+#### `rostopic pub audio std_msgs/String "data: 'end ''"`